canonical/ubuntu-frame/docs/how-to/running-ubuntu-frame/in-your-desktop-environment.md

 $ WAYLAND_DISPLAY=wayland-99 gnome-system-monitor
 ```

-You can supply also configuration options (see [the reference](ubuntu-frame-configuration-options)) on the commandline.
+You can supply also configuration options (see {ref}`the reference <ubuntu-frame-configuration-options>`) on the commandline.
 For example, for testing multiple displays:

 ```bash
 $ WAYLAND_DISPLAY=wayland-99 ubuntu-frame --x11-output 800x600:800x600